 A Notary Public applicant in Rhode Island must meet the following requirements:

-Rhode Island Notaries must use a rubber stamp ink seal or an embosser for notarial acts for paper documents.
-If an embossed seal is used it must be inked.
+Rhode Island Notaries must use a rubber stamp ink seal or an embosser for notarial acts involving paper documents.
+If an embossed seal is used, it must be inked.
 The seal must be capable of being copied together with the record to which it is affixed or attached and include the following information inside a border:

 Though not mandatory, Rhode Island officials strongly recommend keeping a permanently bound journal record of their notarial acts.
 If you use a journal, you should retain it for at least seven years.